nschonni/healthvault-docs/healthvault/become-a-solution-provider.md

 ### I don't have the technical expertise to develop an application, can Microsoft help me?

 The HealthVault team does not build customer applications.
 However, there are a variety of consultants who have experience developing HealthVault-enabled applications.
-Some of them are listed on [MSDN](https://msdn.microsoft.com/en-us/healthvault/cc136753.aspx).

 ### I am a doctor, how can I connect with my patients via HealthVault?